 The assessment for this second-year 15 CATS option module consists of:

 For all deadlines, please consult Tabula.
-General information about deadlines and marking criteria is provided on the central assessment pages on the departmental website.
+General information about deadlines, marking criteria, and presentation and referencing is provided under the 'Assessment' rubric of the virtual undergraduate handbook Link opens in a neLink opens in a new windowon the departmental website.

 Student contact hours for this second-year 15 CATS option module are as follows:

 - Module duration: Ten weeks